 Potato Gratin with Mushrooms

 Gratin is the most comforting French comfort food and is not hard nor time consuming to make.
 Though a gratin is technically any dish with a crunchy top, it has typically come to reflect one which is filled with cream and a carbohydrate and topped with cheese.
 While a gratin can be made of anything—squash, potatoes, or only mushrooms, it is the potato which provides the most calories and glucose and thus pairs better against the sheer amount of simple cream and cheese.
 Like most dishes, people tend to overdo gratins, filling them with more cheese, spices, and other ingredients which drown the vegetables, overpower the cream, and distract from the pure magic that happens with simple, minimalist ingredients.
+Most cream these days includes gums and binders to cheat you out of really thick, good cream, and these gums cause flatulence and gastrointestinal stress.
+Search for and demand real cream from your grocers instead of these imposter products which compromise your health and comfort.
 Typically, other recipes have extra cooking steps for the mushrooms to remove the water but which make it a more time consuming preparation and is totally unnecessary.
 If you have issues with alcoholism and addiction or insomnia please read those chapters in my book as potato can potentially contribute to those problems and you should be aware of the nuances of consuming potato, and make sure you use a cream free of gums and additives to avoid any gastrointestinal troubles.

 POTATO GRATIN WITH MUSHROOMS

 3 lbs Yukon or Gold Potatoes, peeled and thinly sliced

 1 package (8 oz) brown Crimini Mushrooms, thinly sliced

 6 oz good, sharp cheese such as parmesan or goat milk gouda, shredded